 When the dog days of summer strike, there’s no better place to be with your pooch than Cape Cod!
 Boasting pristine beaches, an irresistible laid-back charm, and countless outdoor adventures, Cape Cod is the perfect summer destination for humans and dogs alike.

-Discover my Dog Friendly Guide to Cape Cod, MA.
+Explore more: Dog Friendly Guide to Cape Cod, MA

 There are plenty of dog-friendly things to do in Nantucket!
 You and your dog will both love exploring this tiny island off of Cape Cod, with virtually no traffic lights and plenty of quintessential New England charm.